wasmfx/oopsla23-artifx/doc/instructions.md

 utility `wasm2wat` (from wabt) to turn the binary into a textual Wasm file named `wasmfx_import.wat` (see the perl script [benchmarks/c/wasmfx.pl](./benchmarks/c/wasmfx.pl) for the glorious details).
-The next line applies the Perl script `wasmfx.pl` to textually substitute in the required runtime components.
+The next line applies the Raku script `wasmfx.pl` to textually substitute in the required runtime components.
 The resulting `wasmfx.wat` is translated back into binary file using the WasmFX reference interpreter (called `wasm` in the above listing).
 Finally,